-First and foremost, your surgeon must be fully qualified and trained to provide the surgery and after care that you are seeking.
-Dr Rodney Cooter and Dr Quoc Lam are fully qualified Plastic, Reconstructive and Cosmetic surgeons.
+First and foremost, your surgeon must be fully qualified and trained to provide the surgery and aftercare that you are seeking.
+Dr Rodney Cooter is a fully qualified Plastic, Reconstructive and Cosmetic surgeon.

-Both Dr Quoc Lam and Dr Rodney Cooter have additional higher degrees and continue to be involved in research and the teaching of trainees.
+Dr Rodney Cooter has additional higher degrees and continues to be involved in research and the teaching of trainees.